Gu11s/Android/README.md

 # Android
 AndroidApps

-From Android 5.2 to Android 8.0 apps
+From Android 4.4 to latest Android version.